WiFi at very low signal strength

 should be a rough lower limit for establishing a WiFi connection.
 The throughput as anyone has experienced at that signal level will be nil, but a WiFi connection can be established in the -94 dBm range.
 This analysis is oversimplified, because WiFi uses OFDM with numerous subcarriers operating in parallel.

 Making a minimally useful WiFi connection requires a few dB more signal strength.
-If we believe the receive power indicator of my BlackBerry KeyONE, -84 dBm seems to an approximate lower limit for actually being able to slowly download a website or buffer video.
+If we believe the receive power indicator, -84 dBm seems to an approximate lower limit for actually being able to slowly download a website or buffer video.

 Factors affecting the minimum viable WiFi signal include: